argrecsys/arg-miner/README.md

 - Argument-based Recommender System

 ## Resources
-This project uses the two-level taxonomy of argument relations and the set of linguistic connectors (in English and Spanish) published in the <a href="" target="_blank">argrecsys/connectors</a> repository.
+This project uses the two-level taxonomy of argument relations and the set of linguistic connectors (in English and Spanish) published in the <a href="https://github.com/argrecsys/connectors" target="_blank">argrecsys/connectors</a> repository.

 ## Author
 - Created by Andrés Segura-Tinoco